A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that some of the widely varying content may not be suitable for small children, including images of animals being killed and catastrophic natural disasters.
+Parents need to know that some of the widely varying content on Nature may not be suitable for small children, including images of animals being killed and catastrophic natural disasters.
 Programs can, however, be easily pre-screened by logging on to the show's Web site.
 Regular viewers will come away with a sense of the great diversity of the natural world and why it's important to protect it.

-Nature covers an amazing variety of topics that are fascinating, beautiful, scary, and sometimes just downright cute.
+This series covers an amazing variety of topics that are fascinating, beautiful, scary, and sometimes just downright cute.
 While most episodes have some sort of message, it's never heavy-handed and it's always interesting, usually reinforcing the need for conservation.
 If you're looking for a series to enjoy along with your children, Nature is waiting for you ... and you don't need cable (or an airline ticket) to see it.
 But because of its occasionally graphic realism, parents may want to pre-screen episodes to make sure they're appropriate for their kids.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.